CS3550/Fall2020/Interview.md

 Does a digital signature provide encryption?

-What is a certificate autority?
+What is a certificate authority?

 What is TLS?